 Anna is proficient at soap making, particularly sculpting soap that looks like food and other objects.

-If you already have basic soap making skills, you can challenge yourself and give this a try!
-It's very fun, but a lot of times cold process soap making can be frustrating specially for beginners.
+If you already have basic soap-making skills, you can challenge yourself and give this a try!
+It's very fun, but a lot of times cold process soap making can be frustrating, especially for beginners.
 It is a juggling act of having the right soap formula and correct timing.
 (Soap hardens very quickly, so be organized and have everything you need ready before you start.)
 When you have the basics down, creating new shapes becomes easy.

 Aside from cake shapes, you should also try macaroons, bagels, waffles and cupcakes.
 Give these a try—you just might surprise yourself!